-Applicants will make a single application to their first preference deanery/LETB, with the opportunity to select up to an additional three for consideration in the event that your first preference exceeds interview capacity.
+Applicants will make a single application via the Oriel Application System to their first preference deanery/LETB, with the opportunity to select up to an additional three for consideration in the event that your first preference exceeds interview capacity.

 Once applications close, candidates are progressed to the longlisting stage to assess their eligibility against a range criteria outlined in the person specification.
 These include right to work in the UK, previous specialty experience and GMC/Fitness to Practise status.